Open-Vocabulary Multi-Label Classification via Multi-Modal Knowledge Transfer

 where $\operatorname{Precision}(n, c)$ is the precision for class $c$ when retrieving $n$ highest-ranked predicted scores and $\operatorname{rel}(n, c)$ is an indicator function that is 1 iff the image at rank $n$ contains label $c$ and 0 otherwise. $N_{c}$ denotes the number of positives for class $c$.
-Then mAP can be computed as
+Then mAP is computed as

 where $d$ is the number of labels.